patrickkunka/mixitup-pagination/README.md

 # MixItUp Pagination

-MixItUp Pagination is a premium extension for the MixItUp library (`v3`), adding dynamic and responsive client-side pagination to filterable and sortable content.
+MixItUp Pagination is a premium extension for the MixItUp 3, adding dynamic and responsive client-side pagination to filterable and sortable content.

 ### Features